 Before draining the pasta, scoop out about a half cup of the pasta cooking water and set it aside.
 It'll go into the sauce and help silky-it-up.
 About halfway through the sausage cooking process, is when I add the onion and garlic.
 I don't like to do it too soon, because garlic burns so fast, and eew.
 This has shown to let the sausage get perfectly crispy, the onions sweet and caramelized and the garlic perfectly fragrant all in the same pan.
 So easy.

-The next part is my favorite.
-I have a cup of wine (no literally I drink a cup for myself), and I have about a cup standing by, ready to pour in the hot sizzling pan at the perfect time.
 Once the sausage, onion and garlic look perfectly crisped and caramelized, the wine gets poured in and makes a theatrical fwooosh! sound, as it loosens up every last heavenly, browned bit off the bottom of the pan and incorporates all of that flavor into the wine as it simmers down.
 And simmer down, it needs to do, just to cook the alcohol out and reduce a bit.
 I leave it on a medium-high-high heat, just to move things along faster.
-Im tryin’ to keep it in the 20-ish minute range, after all.

 When that has reduced, all that needs to be done is add everything in the pan; the al dente pasta, starchy water, the sun dried tomatoes, the heaviest of all the creams, and the parm.
 Sometimes I like to add a pinch of red pepper flakes, but sometimes the sausage is spicy enough.
 Also, the cheese and the sausage are normally salty enough that i don't add any.